How and why this ever happened to me is the post you are about to read.

 Everything about the Df does feel like form over substance.

 None of the above is really important from the moment you pick up the Df, look through its magnificent viewfinder and start shooting.

 This is a beautifully well balanced camera.
 It feels compact and dense, it’s not too heavy, just enough to exert quality.
 And the grip is comfortable.

-As for the quirky controls… You just need to be aware of them and understand how this camera ticks.
+As for the quirky controls, you just need to be aware of them and understand how this camera ticks.
+And ignore.
 Not the end of the world and perfectly workable.

 This is a camera to be used with classic Nikon manual lenses.
 I mean, if you are to go classic, then you should go all the way.
 And, in fact, the Df looks a lot better with classic Nikon lenses attached to it.
 The ensemble looks very cool in the black body.

 Manual Nikon AI lenses are real gems, there is no excuse not to use them in the Df or, for this matter, any other modern Nikon DSLR — classically designed or not.